-The ILADS Lyme Fundamentals course provides an in-depth examination of the basic science, clinical experience, and trial evidence pertaining to the diagnosis and treatment of patients infected with Lyme and other tick-borne diseases.
-The course is available online as well as offered in conjunction with our US and European annual scientific conferences.
-The online course is available for $499 for ILADS members and $599 to non-members.
-You may also sign up below to be notified when the course is offered during our annual scientific conference.
+The ILADS Vector-Borne Illness Fundamentals course provides an in-depth examination of the basic science, clinical experience, and trial evidence pertaining to the diagnosis and treatment of patients infected with Lyme and other tick-borne diseases.
+The course is currently available on-demand and in-person.
+To view the on-demand course, click here.

 Completion of a Fundamentals course is a prerequisite to participating in the ILADEF physician training program.

 An introduction to the terminology, epidemiology and ecology of Lyme disease and related tick-borne disorders, this presentation looks at the burden of illness in both human and monetary terms, the role of vector and host factors, the nature of the clinical challenges in these diagnoses, and the evidence-based approach presented in this ILADS Fundamentals Course.

 Tick Bites and Early Lyme Borreliosis

 This section presents the evidence for assessing and managing known Ixodes tick bites.
 Then, using case illustrations, it explores the diagnosis and management of early Lyme disease with and without erythema migrans as a presenting symptom.